 Old Faces, New Faces, Different Faces

 Before discussing the characters, an important notice to address is that each movie's story is character-driven and focuses on one of the main characters (with one or two exceptions) while the others act as supporting characters.
-With that said, it's start our subject character of this movie: the anime's main protagonist Tai Kamiya.
+With that said, it's time to discuss our subject character of this movie: the anime's main protagonist, Tai Kamiya.

 For those that follow the anime, Tai is the brave yet stubborn leader of the group.
 In this movie, he goes through an arc where he is hesitant to take action in fighting the infected Digimon due to the damages that both his and the enemy Digimon cause to Odaiba.
 His behavior in the movie is considered debatable among fans.
 On one hand, it is understandable that Tai is afraid that he doesn't want to see innocent lives hurt during the attacks.
 On the other hand, especially with newcomers, Tai refusing to listen to his friends, including the climax where their Digimon get constantly thrashed by Alphamon, would make him like a cowardly dick.
 Granted, Tai eventually came back to his senses, so no hard done.
 His partner Digimon is Agumon.
 Once you get past his love for food, he is a friendly yet sharp-minded creature who knows his life purpose.
 Not to mention evolving from the Tyrannosaur-like Greymon to the humanoid metallic warrior WarGreymon.
 Once he and MetalGarurumon are together, they unite into the mighty Royal Knight Digimon known as Omnimon.

-For the rest of the DigiDestined, Matt Ishida is the stoic yet deeply-caring second-in command of the group.
-He can be considered more likeable than Tai since he points out the flaws and comes up with more thoughtful solutions.
+For the rest of the DigiDestined, Matt Ishida is the stoic yet deeply-caring second-in-command of the group.
+He can be considered more likable than Tai since he points out the flaws and comes up with more thoughtful solutions.
 His partner is the loyal Gabumon.
-Sora Takenouchi is the caring mother-like member with her partner Biyomon.
+Sora Takenouchi is a caring mother-like member with her partner Biyomon.
 Izzy Izumi is the tech whiz of the group who has a secret crush on Mimi.
 His partner is the cautious Tentomon.
-Mimi Tachikawa is the girly-girl who moved back to Japan, along with her partner Palmon.
+Mimi Tachikawa is a girly girl who moved back to Japan, along with her partner Palmon.
 Joe Kido is the sedulous student with his playful partner Gomamon.
 T.K. is Matt's younger brother with his partner Patamon.
 Kari is Tai's younger and supportive sister with her partner Gatomon.
 Without context of the anime, these characters are simple but have likable traits.
-As for the season 02 cast, like Davis, the best way to describe their appearances as "cameos".
+As for the season 02 cast, like Davis, the best way to describe their appearances isas "cameos."

 Overall, Digimon Adventure tri.
-Chapter 1: Reunion is a must-watch for fans who had fond memories with the anime.
-It's not recommended for everyone on its own since they some context on what Digimon is in general.
+Chapter 1: Reunion is a must-watch for fans who had fond memories of the anime.
+It's not recommended for everyone on its own since they have some context on what Digimon is in general.
 For anime fans, it's not bad to check out as a rental if you like some great-looking animation and action sequences.
-Yes, the movie plays the mystery factor too much on its plot and characters, but at least, you'll get some substance.
-With the DigiDestined back together again, it's not long now when Chapter 2 kicks in.
+Yes, the movie plays the mystery factor too much on its plot and characters, but at the least, you'll get some substance.
+With the DigiDestined back together again, it's not long now until Chapter 2 kicks in.